DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/neopixels/signals.rst

 - a mast with separate fixed colour pixels for each aspect
 - a mast with one multiple colour pixel for all aspects.

-Bear in mind that a single multicolour neopixel used above might be physically a multi-colour LED (as in a searchlight signal), or 3 individual LEDS wired to a single [neopixel chip](?ws2812) (as in a 2 or 3 lamp signal).
+Bear in mind that a single multicolour neopixel used above might be physically a multi-colour LED (as in a searchlight signal), or 3 individual LEDS wired to a single neopixel chip (ws2812) (as in a 2 or 3 lamp signal).

 For separate pixels, the colours should be established at startup and a normal ``SIGNALH`` macro used.